MehdiEskandari/the-perfect-match/Helpus.md

 but maybe we need to add global css src > make a new file (components > GlobalStyle.js) and inside of that you need to import someting

+after write some line of css code in AboutSection (Styled Comopnents)

+we make a new file in src folder and make a new file styles.js then moved reusable Styled Comopnents into the this file and don't forget import styled from 'styled-components'

+Then export each of them
+for example:
+  export const Hide = styled.div`
+    overflow: hidden;
+  `;

+Then you can simply import them like this: import { About, Description, Hide, Image } from '../styles';

+for styling Services we can copy all css in About or we can write this :

+const Services = styled(About)`
+  ...css here
+`;

+both of them do the same things

+After styling we need to add font google fonts > inter & lobster > embeded > peast into the index.html